larsacus/theonlylars.com/source/_posts/2013-01-20-cocoapods-creating-a-pod-spec.markdown

 This is where I had a huge issue testing my podspec.
 The trick I learned is to [specify a local file path](https://github.com/CocoaPods/CocoaPods/wiki/Dependency-declaration-options) for your Podfile to look for your new podspec:

 {% codeblock lang:ruby %}
-pod 'LARSAdController', '3.0', :local => '~/Specs/LARSAdController'
+pod 'LARSAdController', '3.0', :path => '~/Specs/LARSAdController'
 {% endcodeblock%}

 Now you can install and test your pod: